Fall Formal

 The Shirley Anne Bergman Award in Integrative Medicine

-To honour their mother and to support the advancement of integrative medicine, the children of Shirley Bergman have created this award, to be presented annually to a third- or fourth-year medical student that has shown an interest in, or aptitude for, the area of integrative medicine.
+To honour their mother and to support the advancement of integrative medicine, the children of Shirley Bergman have created this award, to be presented annually to a third- or fourth-year medical student who has shown an interest in, or aptitude for, the area of integrative medicine.

 Gregory A. Stilwell Memorial Scholarship